kudoyuto/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testCasesForStory4.md

 [x] Case4
     Given a standard parking boy, manages two parking lots and  unrecognized ticket
     When fetch car
     Then return nothing with error message "Unrecognized parking ticket”
+[x] Case5
+    Given a standard parking boy manages two parking lots and a used ticket,
+    When fetch car
+    Then return nothing with error message "Unrecognized parking ticket."